-Starting The Pilot Flame
+Starting The Pilot

-The pilot flame is required to ignite the main burners (it also plays a safety role).
-It should be left on once lit.
-It will stay lit unless the gas control valve is turned to "OFF".
-However, the pilot will go out if the gas is shut off or if the heater malfunctions.
+The pilot light is used to ignite the main burners when the stove is turned on and also provides an important safety role.
+It will stay lit once it is started.
+However, the gas flowing to the pilot will shut off whenever the pilot goes out.
 If the pilot turns off frequently, call your dealer for information.
 To start the pilot follow the directions below:

-- A Push the gas control knob in slightly and turn it to the "OFF" position.
-The knob will not turn from "ON" to "OFF" unless the knob is depressed slightly. - B Wait five minutes to let any gas that may have accumulated inside the firebox escape.
-If you smell gas, follow the directions on the cover "IF YOU SMELL GAS". - С Turn the gas control knob to the "PILOT" position and press the knob in, this will allow gas to flow to the pilot light.
+- A. Push the gas control knob in slightly and turn it to the "OFF" position.
+The knob will not turn from "ON" to "OFF" unless the knob is depressed slightly. - B. Wait five minutes to let any gas that may have accumulated inside the firebox escape.
+If you smell gas, follow the directions on the cover "IF YOU SMELL GAS". - C. Turn the gas control knob to the "PILOT" position and press the knob in, this will allow gas to flow to the pilot light.
 Press the red button on the pilot igniter repeatedly until you see the pilot light.
 KEEP THE GAS CONTROL KNOB DEPRESSED FOR 30 SECONDS ONCE IT IS LIT.
-Note: If the pilot does not light after several tries, call your dealer for service. - D Release the gas control knob.
-If the pilot goes out, repeat step C. If the pilot refuses to stay lit, call your dealer for service. - E Turn the gas control knob counter-clockwise to "ON".
-The pilot is now lit and the heater can be turned on and off.
+Note: If the pilot does not light after several tries, call your dealer for service.